17 Houseplants That Can Grow From Leaves

 Begonia

-Another indoor flowering favorite, Begonia rex is not one of the most common indoor plants, often grown outdoors as a shade plant.
+Another indoor flowering favorite, Begonia rex is not one of the most common indoor plants and is often grown outdoors as a shade plant.
 However, if you’re looking to add a pop of color to your indoor space, the foliage of this plant is the way to go.
-Featuring interesting textures and patterns in reds, purples, greens and more, these plants know how to add drama and interest to an indoor space.
+Featuring interesting textures and patterns in reds, purples, greens, and more, these plants know how to add drama and interest to an indoor space.

-The leaf propagating process for this plant is slightly different.
+If you want these houseplants to grow from leaves, the process is slightly different.
 Start by choosing a large leaf with plenty of veins and no signs of disease or damage.
 Remove it from the plant and flip it over so the underside is visible.

 Kalanchoe